metal3-io/baremetal-operator/docs/api.md

 *lastUpdated* -- The timestamp of the last time the status for the host was updated.

+*operationalStatus* -- The status of the server.
+Value is one of the
+following:
+  * *online* -- The server is powered on and running.
+  * *offline* -- The server is powered off.
+  * *error* -- There is an error with the configuration data for the host or there is a problem with the host itself.
+Refer to the *errorMessage* field in the status section for more details about the error condition.

 *hardware* -- The details for hardware capabilities discovered on the host.
 These are filled in by the provisioning agent when the host is registered.